mhoehle/hoehleatsu.github.io/_posts/2017-02-06-onomastics.md

 We then convert the aggregated data to long format where each kid is represented by one row.
-This is the most didactic way to explain what is going on in the bootstrap, but an aggregated multinomial approach would probably be much faster in terms of execution time.
+This is the most didactic way to explain what is going on in the bootstrap, but an aggregated multinomial approach would probably be faster in terms of execution time.

 ```r
 kids <- distrNames %>% slice(rep(seq_len(nrow(distrNames)), times=distrNames %$% count)) %>% mutate(count=1)